 About the Book:

-One of the most adorable and beautiful scenes would be when Raem gifts Masher a packet of mysterious chocolate pills.
+One of the most adorable and beautiful scenes is when Raem gifts Masher a packet of mysterious chocolate pills.
 The pills magically begin to embolden their lives.
 They begin to win moments and people.
 It becomes a tonic that turns them from being misfits to Stupefiers, and probably the reason why the book was given the same name.
 The story then takes us on a tragic journey of what the riots do to these two friends and the people of Bombay.

 The Tonic is a blend of religious, political, atheism, realism, and societal issues.
 The book has thought-provoking scenarios, and questions religious motives blatantly.
 The cover is also smartly picked, and aptly represents the bold theme of the book.
-The red symbolizing multiple things.
+The red symbolizes multiple things.
 Babri Masjid in the backdrop and the two shadows sitting ahead inform, are capable of giving you a shiver once you are done with the book.
 If you are into political drama, we will recommend you to give it a read.